Today, the Supreme Court ruled: Key elements of the Affordable Care Act (ACA) stand.

 2. Clarify what constitutes a break in service:

 The break in service guidelines also affects eligibility.
 We define a break in service as 13 weeks, but there are some who wonder if it’s 26 weeks.
-What exactly are the break in service rules and are they apt to change?
+What exactly is the break in service rules and are they apt to change?

-3. How will election year affect us?
+3. How will the election year affect us?

 We can only guess.
 Here are our predictions.

 This is last in our series on the ACA and the contingent workforce.
-Our first three covered lessons from the first five years, what we can expect from the next five years, and our predictions for election year.
+Our first three covered lessons from the first five years, what we can expect from the next five years, and our predictions for the election year.

 PayReel’s clients, who are some of the biggest companies in the world, are constantly immersed in the chaos of producing multimedia content or executing live events.
 PayReel makes sure they have the right contractors at the right time in the right place, and that everyone gets paid properly.
 And, most importantly, they handle every last detail perfectly while making sure their clients think nothing of it, so they can get back to doing what they do best.